Investing in the future with Altus and Sensei

-When Beyond Bank Australia set out to find a flexible and consolidated project and portfolio management solution to take better control of companywide initiatives, it couldn’t look past Sensei IQ.
+When Beyond Bank Australia set out to find a flexible and consolidated project and portfolio management solution to take better control of companywide initiatives, it couldn’t look past Altus from Sensei Project Solutions.

 With the implementation of the locally-developed, internationally-delivered solution, Beyond Bank has put powerful tools in the hands of every project manager, enjoys a clear view of every initiative within the organisation, and executives are benefiting from precise and up-to-date reporting across the full projects portfolio.